 - 3 cups leftover pulled pork

-- 1 10-ounce can diced tomatoes with chiles
+- 10 ounces diced tomatoes with chiles 1 can

 - Spray a large skillet with non-stick cooking spray and heat the pan over medium heat.